Slideshow: Rick Steves' Venice, Florence & Rome Tour, Day by Day

 Day 9: Monuments of Ancient Rome

 We'll spend our morning uncovering ancient Rome, starting with a tour of multi-layered San Clemente — a 12th-century church sitting atop a fourth-century basilica and a previous Roman temple.
 Then we'll tour and hear vivid tales of the larger-than-life Colosseum and the birthplace of ancient Rome: the Forum.
 You'll be free this afternoon to wander through the nearby Palatine ruins, visit St. Peter-in-Chains Church (home to Michelangelo's Moses), or climb to the top of the Victor Emmanuel Monument to enjoy a panoramic city view.
 Tonight we'll feast together at our farewell dinner, sharing travel memories and toasting new friends.
 Salute!

 Breakfast is provided, but there are no group activities today.
 It's a breeze to reach Rome's airports by taxie or train.
 Your guide will help you with any post-tour planning, leaving you well-prepared for the road ahead.
 Arrivederci!

-Learn more about our Best of Venice, Florence & Rome in 10 Days tour!
+Ready to experience Italy's three greatest cities?
+We still have seats available on our 2022 departures.
+Learn more at Best of Venice, Florence & Rome in 10 Days tour!